 \section{\approach's Approach}

 \looseness-1 Based on the above key ideas, we propose \approach, a novel during-training modularization approach.
 A high-level view of \approach is shown in Figure~\ref{fig:approach_overall_workflow}.
-In particular, \approach aims to decompose an $n$-class classification model into $n$ corresponding modules, each containing a subset of weights extracted from the original DNN model that are necessary for predicting the respective class. \approach achieves this via two steps: \circled{1}~\textit{Activation-driven~training:} \approach aims to simultaneously reduce the model's prediction errors while enhancing its modularity through the three principal objectives of intra-class affinity, inter-class dispersion, and compactness.
-During the training, in each layer, the distribution of activation outputs is gradually refined by promoting specialization where only a limited set of units (e.g., neurons) is involved in making predictions for any given class. \circled{2}~\textit{Structured~decomposition:} Once the modular model is trained, \approach identifies the layers' units that are frequently activated while classifying samples of each class.
+Particularly, \approach aims to decompose an $n$-class classification model into $n$ corresponding modules, each containing a subset of weights extracted from the original DNN model that are necessary for predicting the respective class. \approach achieves this via two steps: \circled{1}~\textit{Activation-driven~training:} \approach aims to simultaneously reduce the model's prediction errors while enhancing its modularity through three principal objectives: intra-class affinity, inter-class dispersion, and compactness.
+During training, in each layer, activation outputs are gradually refined by promoting specialization where only a limited set of units (e.g., neurons) is involved in making predictions for any class. \circled{2}~\textit{Structured~decomposition:} Once the modular model is trained, \approach identifies the layers' units that are frequently activated while classifying samples of each class.
 These units, along with their associated weights, are extracted to form distinct modules.
 We elaborate each step next, followed by some representative module (re)use scenarios.